cwgoes/pluranimity.org/_posts/2019-04-25-comparative-advantages-distributed-ledgers.md

 One detailed, albeit fictional, depiction of how a polycentric legal system might work can be found in Ada Palmer's [Terra Ignota series][terra-ignota].

 #### Why

+Why might polycentric law be useful, and what challenges are involved?

 Monopolies of legal systems allow them to extract an inordinate amount of rent.
 The geographically-determined boundaries by which legal systems operate make sense only to the degree by which geographical proximity indicates a preference for similar law - trend? - and